gpaumier/gp2/src/backburner/scenario cards.rst

    Unstable Asia

-* China’s ambitions for control and expansion increases geopolitical tensions in the South China Sea.
+* China's ambitions for control and expansion increases geopolitical tensions in the South China Sea.
 * Earthquakes, tsunamis, and violent storms further destabilize the region.
 * Border skirmish between India and Pakistan escalates into a larger regional conflict.